Belize, the country located in Central America, is a self-governing country full of rich history and culture.

 Many women travel safely to Belize.
-However, sexual assaults are not impossible, since there have been some information on that issues.
-Female tourist should avoid being alone at night or taking unlicensed taxis.
+However, sexual assaults are not impossible, since there has been some information on those issues.
+Female tourists should avoid being alone at night or taking unlicensed taxis.

 So...
 How Safe Is Belize City Really?

-- Currency - The official currency is Belize dollars (BZD) which does not have any value outside of Belize, except in some bordering towns.
+- Currency - The official currency is Belize dollars (BZD) which do not have any value outside of Belize, except in some bordering towns.
 Visitors with US dollars do not need to exchange their money because US dollars are also gladly accepted.
 ATMs and can be found only in major cities.
-Even though bargaining is not common in Belize, when business is not on the high level, it's possible to get a discount in hotels, rentals and other tourism services.
+Even though bargaining is not common in Belize, when business is not on a high level, it's possible to get a discount on hotels, rentals and other tourism services.